Understanding Asperger's Syndrome: History, Diagnosis, and Modern Perspectives

 Our Perspective

-"When our family started our journey with autism, navigating the changing terminology was confusing.
-We understand how important it is to find clear answers.
-At Buzz ABA, we focus on the individual child, not just the label.
-Whether you use the term 'Asperger's' or 'Autism,' our mission is to support your child's unique path to growth."
+"Navigating autism terms can be confusing.
+We want to provide clear answers.
+At Buzz ABA, we focus on the child, not the label.
+Whether you say 'Asperger's' or 'Autism,' we support your child's growth."

-This guide explains what Asperger's syndrome is (and was).
-We will look at how diagnostic understanding has changed.
-Most importantly, we will discuss what this means for children and families today.
+This guide explains Asperger's syndrome.
+We look at how diagnosis has evolved.
+We also discuss what this means for families today.

 💡